cs4241-22a/a2-shortstack/README.md

   - Users expressed that the priority (!/!!/!!!) system wasn't super clear.
 The higher the priority the closer the due date is set.
 Users expressed that it might make sense if they could set the date themselves.
   - I would probably change the priority feature to just display the priority of the item instead of turning it into a date
   - Users also stated that checking the checkbox should maybe grey out the item so it is more noticeable.
+  - One user expressed some error checking could be done on the inputs, such as preventing empty form submissions